LCA-ActivityBrowser/activity-browser/docs/source/index.rst

 Extensions
 ----------

-A tool for modeling life cycles based on a :ref:`Meta-Process Concept <introduction-metaprocesses>`, which enables:
+A tool for modeling life cycles based on a :ref:`Meta-Process Concept <introduction-metaprocesses>`.

-- modeling inventories at a meta-level, e.g. life cycle stages
-- linking meta-processes to represent complete, possibly new life cycles
-- efficient modeling of alternative life cycles
-- efficient coupling of LCA and optimization

 Documentation